FlorisHendriks/eduVPN-provisioning/README.md

 Export the configuration and download the PPKG file using the export button above.

 ## Step 3
 Use this PPKG file to provision multiple windows devices.
-You can either use it during the OOBE, or in the settings of Windows at Accounts > Access work or school > Add or remove a provisioning package.
+You can either use it during the OOBE, in the settings of Windows at Accounts > Access work or school > Add or remove a provisioning package or in an elevated command prompt:\

 ### Optional: Bulk deploy the PPKG with Microsoft Endpoint manager (intune)
 You can also deploy the PPKG by using the powershell script functionality of the Microsoft Endpoint manager.